Archive for Fungi

 Calvatia fragilis – another edible puffball

-While driving around in April, I noticed for the first time this year some rather large puffballs growing around the place.
+While driving around in April, I noticed for the first time this year some rather large puffballs growing around the place in the Donnybrook area.
 Here is what they looked like.

 puffball